How it works

-The managers of the funds you invest in also charge their own fee for running the fund.
+The managers of the funds you invest in also take their own charges for running their funds.
 The individual charges for each fund can be found in the fund's Key Investor Information Document or Key Information Document.
 This also appears as an Ongoing Charge Figure (OCF) on your statement.

 Manage your own investments

 You’ll be transferring to a self-invested personal pension (SIPP), so you’ll need to be comfortable managing your own investments.
 Think about charges, your attitude towards risk, your aims and personal circumstances.
 The funds you used to grow your pension might not be suitable for taking income drawdown.
 Review them to make sure you're invested in the right way.

 It’s a good idea to get some help if you’re thinking about moving your pension and taking income drawdown.
 Our financial advice support can help you decide what’s right for you.